Now That We Draw: Volumes

+Anime

+In November 2025, it was announced that the manga would receive an anime television series adaptation.
+It will be produced by Roll2 and directed by Shunsuke Ishikawa, with Deko Akao supervising and writing the series scripts, Hiromi Nakagawa designing the characters, and Yoshiaki Miura composing the music.
+The series is set to premiere in January 2027.

 Reception

 The series has been recommended by manga author Yusuke Nomura, with a comment featured on the obi of the first volume.
 It was also recommended by Minoru Toyoda with a comment featured on the obi of the second volume; the volume also includes supporting illustrations by Hajime Isayama, Yura Urushibara, Makoto Ojiro, Nao Emoto, and Keigo Maki.
 The manga was nominated for the tenth Next Manga Award in the print category in 2024.
-It has also been nominated for the 2025 edition in the same category.
+It was also nominated for the 2025 edition in the same category.